junxit/us-congress-bills-113/bill.md

 This Act may be cited as the “Demanding Accountability for Veterans Act of 2013”.

 ## § 2.
+Scoring of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.

+## § 3.
 Accountability of Secretary of Veterans Affairs to Inspector General of the Department of Veterans Affairs

 - **(a)** *In general* Chapter 7 of title 38, United States Code, is amended by adding at the end the following new section:
   > ## § 712.
-Accountability of Secretary to Inspector General.
+Accountability of Secretary to Inspector General
   >
   > - **(a)** *List of managers*
   >   - **(1)** If the Inspector General of the Department of Veterans Affairs determines that the Secretary has not appropriately responded with significant progress to a covered report by the date specified in the action plan of the Secretary developed in response to such covered report—